sttp/Specification/Output/README.md

 - The `keyLength` field defines the length of the `key` in bytes.
 - The `key` field is a byte array representing the encryption key.

-Upon the publisher sending the `Succeeded` response for the `SecureDataChannel` command, all data function payloads for commands and responses sent by the publisher to the subscriber over the lossy communications protocol will be encrypted using the AES symmetric encryption algorithm with a key size of 256 using the specified subscriber key and initialization vector.
+Upon the publisher sending the `Succeeded` response for the `SecureDataChannel` command, all data function payloads for commands and responses sent by the publisher to the subscriber over the lossy communications protocol must be encrypted using the AES symmetric encryption algorithm with a key size of 256 using the specified subscriber key and initialization vector.

-After sending a `SecureDataChannel` command to the publisher, the subscriber will be waiting for either a `Succeeded` or `Failed` response from the publisher; if the subscriber does not receive a response in a timely fashion (time interval controlled by configuration), the subscriber will disconnect.
+After sending a `SecureDataChannel` command to the publisher, the subscriber shall be waiting for either a `Succeeded` or `Failed` response from the publisher; if the subscriber does not receive a response in a timely fashion (time interval controlled by configuration), the subscriber should disconnect.

-If the subscriber receives a `Failed` response for the `SecureDataChannel` command from the publisher, the subscriber will disconnect.
+If the subscriber receives a `Failed` response for the `SecureDataChannel` command from the publisher, the subscriber should disconnect.

 > :wrench: Failure responses from the publisher will either be from a configuration mismatch or an order of operations issue, STTP implementations should make subscribers aware of the possible exception causes so that the issue can be corrected.

-Upon reception of a `Succeeded` response for the `SecureDataChannel` command from the publisher, the subscriber will take the received key and initialization vector and decrypt each payload received over the lossy communications protocol using the AES symmetric encryption algorithm with a key size of 256.
+Upon reception of a `Succeeded` response for the `SecureDataChannel` command from the publisher, the subscriber must take the received key and initialization vector and decrypt each payload received over the lossy communications protocol using the AES symmetric encryption algorithm with a key size of 256.

 > :wrench: It is presumed that communications over a lossy communications protocol, e.g., UDP, will flow from the publisher to the subscriber.
-If an implementation of STTP is ever established such traffic would flow from the subscriber to the publisher over a lossy communications channel, then this traffic would need to be encrypted by the subscriber and decrypted by the publisher.
+If an implementation of STTP is ever established such traffic would flow from the subscriber to the publisher over a lossy communications channel, then to be secured, this traffic would need to be encrypted by the subscriber and decrypted by the publisher.

 #### Data Point Packet Command

+Data point packet commands are sent without the expectation of a response, as such data point packet commands can be transmitted over a lossy communications protocol, e.g., UDP, and thus suitable for data channel functionality.

 * Wire Format: Binary
   * Includes a byte flag indicating content, e.g.: